 But really, my geekiness isn’t what this blog is about, either.
 This blog is about numbers or, specifically, the coincidences I’m starting to find in the real world.
 I always played with the numbers on the clock, trying to make sense of them and turn them into an equation.
 Like, say, the clock said 2:53.
 I would automatically turn the colon into an equals sign and subtract the 3 from the 5.
 I do that with everything, and I will admit to slapping the dashboard of my shitty car every time it’s in sequential order, like 3:45 or 12:34.

 Anyway, that’s just the start.
 This has been a whole entire preamble into what this blog is actually going to talk about.
 I know, I’m longwinded and I’m repeating myself, I’m sorry, but I just didn’t know of any way to make a blog about numbers interesting unless I tried to insert some humor into it.
 It’s not even really my fault that I’m writing all this.

 See, a couple weeks ago one of my bosses, Jim Roth (though I have to call him “Mr. Roth” even though we went to school together), he told me about a curious set of numbers.
 Everybody knows about 666 and how it’s the NUMBER OF THE BEAST and the sign of the Devil, but Jim told me something I didn’t know.
 Apparently, 666 is a total mistranslation from the Hebrew Bible.
-Apparently the real number is 616, or as I like to say, Six-One-Six.
+The real number is 616, or how I like to say, Six-One-Six.